dougeby/IntuneDocs/intune/certificates-scep-configure.md

 ### Grant permissions for certificate revocation

-For Intune to be able to revoke certificates that are no longer required, you'll need to grant permissions in the Certificate Authority.
+For Intune to be able to revoke certificates that are no longer required, you must grant permissions in the Certificate Authority.

 On the Intune Certificate Connector, you can either use the NDES server **system account** or a specific account such as the **NDES service account**.